 The programs in educational leadership require the completion of all program courses, passing of the written comprehensive examination, and successful completion of the internship.
-Credits from other universities may be accepted provided the credits have been earned at an accredited institution and carry a grade of B. The study for which the credits were earned must fulfill program requirements.
+Six credits from other universities may be accepted into the M.S.Ed. program provided the credits have been earned at an accredited institution and carry a grade of B. The study for which the credits were earned must fulfill program requirements.